-Sales Lead Definition: A sales lead is someone who is committed to making a change that your product or service can help accomplish.
-A sales lead is not someone that is merely interested in your product.
-A real sales lead goes beyond interest and is committed to action and making a change.
+At Funnel Clarity, we believe a sales lead is defined as someone who is committed to making a change that your product or service can help accomplish.
+This is not someone who is merely interested in your product but rather goes beyond interest and is committed to action.

 Every qualified sales lead should meet the threshold above.
-Beyond that however, every company will have to come up with their own standard for what counts as a qualified lead.
-Let’s explore how you can come up with your own customized standard for determining a qualified sales lead.
+Beyond that, however, every company will have to come up with its own standard for what counts as a qualified lead.
+Let’s explore how you can develop a customized standard for determining a qualified sales lead.

-One of the most common, and misguided, ways of determining a sales lead is BANT.
-The acronym BANT (Budget, Authority, Need, Timing) is misguided because it is far too limiting and strict of a definition.
+One of the most common and misguided ways of determining a sales lead is BANT.
+The acronym BANT (budget, authority, need, timing) is misguided because it is far too limiting and strict of a definition.
 In many cases, buyers don’t have to have pre-defined projects with set budgets and timeframes to develop a sales opportunity.
-Therefore the Budget and Timing standard in BANT are far too limiting and could prevent legitimate opportunities from entering the funnel.
+Therefore the budget and timing standard are far too limiting and could prevent legitimate opportunities from entering the funnel.

 Modern sales leaders have addressed this issue by crafting different acronyms.
 Ken Krogue, founder of InsideSales.com, proposed ANUM (Authority, Need, Urgency, Money).
 Another popular acronym is by InsightSquared, who proposed CHAMP (Challenges, Authority, Money, Prioritization).
 These models still look for money and budget, which is important, but it’s not a prerequisite to a sales opportunity.
 If the leaders of an organization are committed to making a change, the budget will get created.

-Instead of focusing on pre-existing budgets, sellers need skills to develop need and urgency with the C-Suite at a prospective account.
-Once you have leadership buy in and a desire for change, you are able to build urgency and help them figure out how they are going to fund the changes in their organization.
-There are already a lot of models and acronyms but the best course of action is to learn from them and focus on developing your own customized standard for your team.
+Instead of focusing on pre-existing budgets, salespeople require the skills to develop need and urgency with the C-Suite at a prospective account.
+Once you have leadership buy-in and a desire for change, you are able to build urgency and help them figure out how they are going to fund the changes in their organization.
+There are already a lot of models and acronyms but the best course of action is to learn from them and focus on developing your own customized standards for your team.

 To do this effectively, you will want to decide how loose or strict you want your sales lead definition to be.